anchit-chandran/how-to-compsci-msc/README.md

 ### COMP0066 - Introductory Programming

 - **Python Proficiency**: Ensure you're comfortable with Python before the course starts.
-While it's not strictly necessary, you'll struggle to reach the level needed for job interviews if you can't learn it on your own.
+While it's not strictly necessary, you'll struggle to reach the level needed for job interviews if you can't learn it independently.
 - **Group Project**: Your group will significantly impact your grade.
-If you're confident in Python, consider taking on a leadership role.

 ### COMP0068 - Computer Architecture and Operating Systems

-- **Binary Operations**: Learn binary addition and subtraction beforehand; it will make the course easier.
+- **Binary Operations**: Learn binary addition and subtraction beforehand, making the course easier.
 - **Assembly Language**: You'll learn MIPS32 assembly.
 Practice is key, especially for exam preparation.
 Check out this [MIPS practice resource](https://github.com/rohitdwivedula/mips-exercises).
 - **Practice**: Treat MIPS like any programming language—practice frequently to master it.